 The assignment (or transfer) of a retail premises lease is the transfer of lease from a current tenant to a new tenant.

-The VSBC can help you understand your position regarding assigning a lease, and your rights and obligations during the process.
+The VSBC can help you understand your position regarding assigning (or transferring) a lease, and your rights and obligations during the process.

 The procedure for assigning a lease is usually set out in the ‘assignment’ section of the lease.